apocalyptech/bl3-cli-saveedit/README.md

 provided in [COPYING.txt](COPYING.txt).

 # Changelog

+**v1.2.2** - April 12, 2020
+ - Updated README with some more specific Windows 10 installation advice.

 **v1.2.1** - April 12, 2020
  - Updated Credits section of the README with one more credit that I'd